Recognizing the “Faces” and “Friends” of Mold

 Mold Toxicity Syndrome Close Up ….
 The “FACES”

-Underneath the faces of toxicity, we find chronic inflammatory processes.
-From patient to patient, cytokine distortion, complement activation, and oxidative stress damage share varying responsibility for symptoms.
+Underneath the faces of toxicity, we generally find chronic inflammatory processes or molecular mimicry for hormonal effects.
+From patient to patient, cytokine distortion, complement activation, and oxidative stress damage share varying responsibility for chronic inflammatory symptoms.
+Likewise, to varying degrees in different patients based on whether they stimulate or suppress, augment or degrade, or simply impersonate our hormones.
+We will focus on the inflammatory processes first before later returning to the hormonal effects.

-Cytokins wax and wane in response to invaders within our bodies.
+wax and wane in response to invaders within our bodies.
 Under ideal circumstances these chemical messengers allow the immune system to coordinate a defense or an attack on microbes attempting to cross the “no trespassing” sign.
 They attract cells to the battleground.
 They gather resources for both attack and recovery from damage.
 When the battle finishes, they stand down the troops and turn off the alarms.
-Under the influence of chronic inflammatory stimulus, they become the inadvertent aggressors against our bodies.
+Under the influence of chronic inflammatory stimulus, they become inadvertent aggressors against our bodies.
+For example, transforming growth factor beta-1 can begin as an inflammatory safeguard yet over the long term can contribute to autoimmune disease and tissue fibrosis.
+Other cytokines carry out a variety of negative effects.

-Inflammation may result from complement proteins (essential first line defense of the immune system) going into chronic activation mode.
+Inflammation may result from complement proteins (an essential first line defense of the immune system) going into chronic activation mode.
 Chronic activation opens the door for ongoing inflammation and histamine release from mast cells.
-Other inflammatory messengers like Transforming Growth Factor Beta 1 may serve as a mediator as well.
+Other inflammatory messengers like Transforming Growth Factor Beta 1 may serve as a mediator as noted earlier.
 We can measure C4a, TGF Beta 1 and other markers to determine the presence and severity of CIRS.

 Some mold toxins directly cause inflammatory damage through oxidative stress.
 Oxidative stress means that a structural or functional molecule (could be a protein, a fat, or a carbohydrate) has been oxidized.
-This addition of oxygen or a change in oxygen already present alters the structure of the molecule and its ability to carry out its intended function.
-Dysfunction and symptoms result when enough of these oxidative stress changes occur.
+Rusting of iron is an example of oxidation.
+The addition of oxygen or a change in oxygen already present alters the structure of the molecule and its ability to carry out its intended function.
+With the presence of additional oxygen atoms, or the breaking of other chemical bonds, the entire shape of a hormone or other functional molecule can change ruining the molecule’s ability to carry out its work.
+Dysfunction and symptoms result when too many of these oxidative stress changes occur.
 Furthermore, the damage itself triggers further inflammation in response to the damaged tissue.
 Rather than the normal process of healing after inflammation, the inflammation self-perpetuates and continues indefinitely.

 Please refer to the sections below for effects of inflammation in specific areas.